Steinbach, Manitoba: Economy

 As the economic centre of Southeastern Manitoba, service/retail industries employ the majority of the working population.
 Large manufacturing plants, especially those operated by Barkman, Bausch and Loewen Windows (which is also headquartered in Steinbach), create a significant number of jobs.
 Since the 1950s, Steinbach has been known as a centre for automobile sales, marketing itself as the "Automobile City".
 Steinbach has a diversity of jobs and industries within the community.
 Its rapid growth rate, combined with the lowest taxes in the province by mill rate, has made the community an increasingly popular place for both workers and employers.
 This combination has helped many different mid-sized and large-sized businesses in manufacturing, transportation, agribusiness, pharmaceuticals, retail, and financial services such as the Steinbach Credit Union, to grow with the city.
 As a result, the city of Steinbach now has the third-highest assessment value among cities in the province, trailing only Brandon and Winnipeg.

+The local economy in Steinbach generated $844 CAD in 2021 in household and business incomes.
+As the community continues to grow as a result of local and international migration, the workforce has grown 30 per cent from 2011-2021.
+There was a total of 8,540 employed residents in Steinbach in 2021, with immigrants making up 28 per cent of the workforce.

 Agriculture, the traditional industry in the region, continues to play a significant role in Steinbach's economy as well.
 The agricultural industry in the area is notable for many of the large commercial pig and poultry farming operations.
 Aside from intensive pig and chicken barns there are numerous small, family, dairy farms that dot the area.
 Crops grown on the fertile farmland surrounding Steinbach primarily include canola, corn, alfalfa, as well as barley, soybeans, oats, and wheat.

+Originally known as the Board of Trade, the Steinbach Chamber of Commerce has existed since the 1920s.
+The board changed its name to the Chamber of Commerce in 1954.
+For several decades, the chamber, including the local auto dealers, used the slogan "It's Worth the Trip," to promote business in the area.